In this video, industry expert Ben Salisbury talks about the five biggest mistakes he has seen...

 50% is Not A Passing Grade

 Too many wine marketers don’t realize how much unlocked potential they’re sitting on when they use the Traffic campaign objective instead of running a Conversions campaign.
 The Traffic campaign is one of the easiest objectives to set up and run, and it’s not useless by any means; it will optimize for Link Clicks by default, and Landing Page Views for those savvy enough specify this at the ad set level (assuming they already have a Meta pixel connected to the landing page in question).
 Yes, this campaign will drive traffic from your selected audience to the target url, but in most cases link clicks and landing page views only represent a “halfway there” pit stop on the way to the desired call to action.

 What do you want people to do on your landing page once they get there?
 Enter to win your sweepstakes?
 Use the “Conversions” campaign objective instead and optimize for Complete Registrations or whatever pixel event you designate for that action.
 Launching a wine sale and want to generate as many purchases as possible from the sale page?
 Use the “Conversions” campaign objective, specifically optimized for Purchases, Initiate Checkouts, AddToCarts, or just about anything more specific and further down the funnel than Link Clicks and Landing Page Views.

 Consider All of Your Options

-So much of this campaign-selection game hinges on your ability to identify and optimize for the most scalable, beneficial KPIs of whatever it is that you’re hoping to accomplish.
+So much of this campaign-selection game hinges on your ability to identify and optimize for the most scalable, beneficial KPIs (Results) of whatever it is that you’re hoping to accomplish.
 Optimizing for the end result – instead of a halfway point – also benefits your retargeting efforts and warm audiences by enriching your customer data with behaviors that more closely resemble your business’ desired outcomes.